 - A copy of the royalty agreement with the manufacturer

 - A copy of the registration form from OCAST.

 - Manufacturer Exclusion: An instate manufacturer of a product developed in Oklahoma by an inventor may exclude 65% of the cost of depreciable property (i.e. machinery, fixtures, equipment, buildings, or substantial improvements to buildings) purchased and used directly in manufacturing the product.
 The maximum exclusion you can claim is $500,000.
 Any amount that you can't claim in the year you purchased the property may be carried forward for four years.

 - Small Business Incubator Exclusion: Income earned by the sponsor from rental fees, service fees or any other form of payment for services provided to a tenant as an operator or an incubator, or for providing funding for such a facility, is exempt from state income tax for ten years from the date of the tenant's occupancy in an incubator.
 Income earned by the tenant as a result of activities conducted as an occupant in an incubator, including income distributed to partners or shareholders, is exempt from state income tax for ten years from the date of the tenant's occupancy.

-- Other Subtractions: Enter any allowable Oklahoma deductions from Federal Adjusted Gross Income to arrive at Oklahoma Adjusted Gross Income that were not previously claimed under this heading "Miscellaneous: Other Subtractions."
-Specify type of subtraction and Oklahoma Statute authorizing the subtraction.
+- Other Subtractions: Enter any other allowable Oklahoma deductions from federal adjusted gross income.
+Specify the type of subtraction and Oklahoma Statute authorizing the subtraction.
 Enclose a detailed explanation and verifying documents.